 In extraordinary market conditions or in the presence of technical issues, the publication of the exchange rates may be delayed.

-- If one or more rates cannot be published by 17:00 ET, the missing rates will be shown as a blank for that day.
+- Rates that cannot be published by 17:00 ET will be shown as “Not available” for that day.

 - Subject to availability, the missing exchange rates may be released at or before the normal 16:30 publishing time on the next business day.